jarviscanada/jarvis_data_eng_MarissaSchmitt/README.md

 ## Highlighted Projects
 **Electronic Medical Records System**: Created a proof-of-concept EMR system for Otekha Health.
-This project was built using React.js, Java RESTful server, Docker, MongoDB, MySQL, Redis, and HAPI-FHIR API.
+This project was built using ReactJS, Java RESTful server, Docker, MongoDB, MySQL, Redis, and HAPI-FHIR API.

-**Machine Learning**: Suspendisse a tincidunt odio.
-Suspendisse posuere luctus aliquet.
-Quisque magna tellus, tempor vitae arcu sed, volutpat scelerisque lacus.
-Aliquam varius pulvinar dapibus.
-Ut a tincidunt sem.
-Aenean sollicitudin fringilla erat ut imperdiet.
-Phasellus fermentum, enim vitae laoreet elementum, eros nisl hendrerit lorem.
+**Point-of-Sale System**: Implemented a Point-of-Sale system for a Relational Database course within my program.
+This system used MySQL and the user was able to update, delete, and retrieve data through the .NET WPF frontend.
+This project highlighted aspects of working with database and communicating the data retrieved from the constructed queries in a user-friendly format.

 ## Professional Experiences

-**Software Developer, Jarvis (2021-present)**: Donec mattis sed justo et sagittis.
-Vestibulum lacinia nulla ipsum.
-Curabitur imperdiet nibh vitae leo lacinia laoreet.
-Nullam accumsan, lectus ut maximus ultricies, augue justo egestas mi, vel bibendum felis.
+**Software Developer, Jarvis (2021-present)**: Developed a variety of different applications using an Agile methodology.
+Acted as a team lead role to organize and lead daily scrum meetings with team.
+Java, Linux, SQL, Docker, and bash scripts were used in developing.

-**Unpaid Intern, Otekha Health (2021)**: Donec mattis sed justo et sagittis.
-Vestibulum lacinia nulla ipsum.
-Curabitur imperdiet nibh vitae leo lacinia laoreet.
-Nullam accumsan, lectus ut maximus ultricies, augue justo egestas mi, vel bibendum felis.
+**Unpaid Intern, Otekha Health (2021)**: Implemented a Electronic Medical Records proof-of-concept system as requested by the client.
+The tech stack of the system was ReactJS for the frontend and a Java RESTful server for the backend that implements HAPI API, MongoDB, MySQL, and Redis.
+It was a Docker-built architecture.
+Synthea was used to generate sample patient FHIR data for testing purposes.
+MongoDB was used to hold the sample FHIR data retrieved from the RESTful server.
+MySQL was used for authentication within the app.
+Redis was used for access control (NGAC).

-**Co-op Student, Focus Computers Inc. (2018)**: Donec mattis sed justo et sagittis.
-Vestibulum lacinia nulla ipsum.
-Curabitur imperdiet nibh vitae leo lacinia laoreet.
-Nullam accumsan, lectus ut maximus ultricies, augue justo egestas mi, vel bibendum felis.
+**Co-op Student, Focus Computers Inc. (2018)**: Performed repairs on customers' computers using different software tools and problem-solving techniques.

 ## Education